Standard 6.7: Responsibilities of Federal, State and Local Government

 In 2022, the United Nations Environmental Assembly passed the first legally-binding international agreement to end plastic pollution fully by 2024.

-More than 300 communities in California, Hawaii, Puerto Rico, and American Samoa, and 55 countries have banned or charge fees for the single-use plastic bags (Funkhouser, 2019).
-New York State’s plastic bag ban will go into effect in March 2020.
+More than 300 communities in California, Hawaii, Puerto Rico, and American Samoa, and 55 countries have banned, or charge fees for, single-use plastic bags (Funkhouser, 2019).

-And, since it is estimated that some 500 million plastic straws are used and thrown away daily in the U.S, communities in California, Washington, New Jersey, Florida and Massachusetts have banned plastic straws.
-In Hadley, a town in Massachusetts, one-time use plastic bags and plastic straws were prohibited beginning on Jan.
-1, 2023.
+Since it is estimated that some 500 million plastic straws are used and thrown away daily in the U.S, communities in California, Washington, New Jersey, Florida, and Massachusetts have banned plastic straws.

-What other actions would you propose be taken to limit the impacts of plastic pollution?
+What actions would you propose be taken by governments, businesses, individuals, and communities to limit the impacts of plastic pollution?

 More Government Actions to Address Climate and Environment